Dr-Gigavolt/dbus-aggregate-batteries/README.md

   bash /tmp/install.sh
   ```

+(or copy the files or clone the repository as before and execute reinstall-local.sh - the script sets the symlink and permissions, no need to do it manually)

 - set the parameters in `./settings.py` (please read comments to understand the function and adjust the parameters)
 - write initial charge guess (in Ah) into `./charge`